Customs Bonded Warehouse in the UK

 The Storage Place is one of the very few independent storage companies in the North East of England with a dry bonded warehouse license, approved by HM Revenue and Customs.

-Speak with us and start improving your cash flow and distribution process with bespoke order fulfillment.
+Speak with us and start improving your cash flow and distribution process with bespoke order fulfilment pricing.